Leasehold Scandal and how to avoid them

 - Find out who you will have a lease with, either the freeholder or head leaseholder and then google them and look them up on Twitter.
 If there are bad reviews or they have done something ‘scandalous’ stay well clear in this market, they are too much trouble.

 - They will get you caught up in a lengthy Tribunal or serve you hefty service charge costs.

 - Make sure you see previous service charge accounts before you buy.
 Preferably for the last 3 years so that you can see the average of how much it costs every month.

-- Best case scenario is that there is a sinking fund in place which will cover cyclical maintenance works so that you do not find yourself with a hefty bill one year.
+- The best-case scenario is that there is a sinking fund in place that will cover cyclical maintenance works so that you do not find yourself with a hefty bill one year.

 - Be prepared to join a leaseholder’s association or set one up.
 The only way to make sure that a building is managed well is if all leaseholders work together.
 Yes, it may require a bit of digging.